Meet the KTVL News Team

 Connect with Kevin:

 Before Medford, Dave anchored and reported at WLIO in Ohio.
-The Ohio Associated Press Broadcasters awarded Dave 1st place in enterprise reporting.
+The Ohio Associated Press Broadcasters awarded him 1st place for enterprise reporting.
 His story focused on the developmentally disabled, shedding light on their contributions and desire for respect.

 Trish Glose - Evening Anchor